43 Father's Day Trivia Questions [With Answers]

 Answer: The seahorse.
 Specifically, the male seahorse.

-Two words trip people up: “live babies.”
+The phrase “live babies” is what throws everyone.
 This is one of the few species where the male gets pregnant.
-The female drops eggs into the male’s pouch.
-The male fertilizes them inside.
-He carries them for 2-4 weeks and then pushes the babies out through real muscle contractions.
+The female drops her eggs into his pouch.
+He fertilizes them inside, carries them for 2-4 weeks, then pushes the babies out through genuine muscle contractions.

 25. About how many baby seahorses can a male give birth to in a single brood?
 (Medium)